bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.11.
 Revisions

-MAC is governed by a set of Bylaws under the [Canada Not for Profit Corporations Act](https://laws-lois.justice.gc.ca/eng/acts/c-7.75/).
-Revisions to this governance framework is managed by excecutives.
+Revisions to this governance framework is managed by excecutive leadership.

 ## 1.12.
 Extensions